ianjrobertson/startup/README.md

 I created a component for the basic hammock spot card that prevents code duplication.
 Added Hook in hammock spot component that shows difference when liking and unliking a post.

+## Service Deliverable
+I created an index.js file and added endpoints.
+I create and allow for logging into the app I created an endpoint that allows for creating a hammock spot, the location is selected using the google maps API The data is sent back to the home page and the hammock spots are rendered for the user.
+I created a locationPicker and map components that integrate with google maps.
+Don't steal my API Key!